synbionet/doc.synbionet/proposals/metadata.md

 }
 ```

-The output of completing this form in the UI will be json formated.
+The output format from completing this form in the UI will be json.